Syzygy Filtrations of Cyclic Nakayama Algebras: Applications of Syzygy Filtered Algebras

 \subsection{Results about finitistic dimension}

-First we state and prove theorems regarding possible small values of finitistic dimension and $\varphi$-dimension.
-Then we will show reduction method for finitistic dimension as we did in theorem \ref{reductionvar} for $\varphi$-dimension.
+First we state and prove results regarding possible small values of the finitistic dimension and $\varphi$-dimension.
+Then we state the reduction method for the finitistic dimension.
+We recall definition of the finitistic dimension of artin algebra A,

-We start with the following observation:
+We start with the following observation.